json-schema-org/website/ CONTRIBUTING.md

 Generally, pull requests should be made to the `main` branch.

 Most PRs, will be left open for a minimum of 14 days.
 Minor fixes may be merged more quickly once approved by a project member.

+## 🏛 License

+The contents of this repository are [licensed under](./LICENSE) either the BSD 3-clause license *or* the Academic Free License v3.0.

 ## References
 This document was adapted from [https://contributing.md](https://contributing.md/)!